11 Cool Things To Do in Brussels in a Day

 If you have more than 1 Day in Brussels, then read the best day trips to take from Brussels.

-If your visit is for a day, then read the post below.
+If your visit is for a day or whether you are looking for things to do in Brussels during a day trip, then read the post below.
 We curated this handy list with the top 10 Things to do in Brussels in one day.

 1. Grand Place or Grote Markt

 The “Grand-Place” or the Grote Markt is one of the iconic landmarks of Belgium.
 It is located in the heart of Brussels and is considered as one of the most important squares in the country.
-The Grand Place is on the UNESCO World Heritage List.
+The Grand Place is on the UNESCO World Heritage List and is one of the top things to do in Brussels in 1 day.

 Following the induction of the Grand Place into the UNESCO List, several decrees for the protection of the interiors were issued by the Administration of the Brussels-Capital Region.